37 Years Ago: ‘FM’ Movie Released

 “It started with the crystal age.
 It moved to the golden age.
-And now, welcome to the solid platinum age” states the tagline in the trailer for the 1978 movie ‘FM.’
+And now, welcome to the solid platinum age,” states the tagline in the trailer for the movie FM, which was released on May 3, 1978.
 Before MTV and MP3s, radio was music’s unifying force.
 During the classic-rock era, it was also the gas that fueled the record industry.